nhitran1111/DWH-SQL-Project/README.md

 # DWH-SQL-Project
-## Project objective
+## Objective
+---
-This project aim to build a contemporary data warehouse with SQL Server to integrate sales data, facilitating analytical reporting and data-driven decision-making.
+- This project aim to build a contemporary data warehouse with SQL Server to integrate sales data, facilitating analytical reporting and data-driven decision-making.
+---
 ## Requirement
 - Data Sources: Import data from two primary systems ERP and CRM provided in CSV format.
 - Data Quality: Perform data cleansing and resolve any quality issues before analysis.
 - Integration: Merge data from both sources into a single, structured data model for analytical queries.
 - Scope: Focus to the most recent dataset; historical data is not required.
 - Documentation: Provide documentation of the data model to support business stakeholders and analytics teams.
+---
-## Project Description
+## Description
-This project involved three main stages:
+This project involved in
 1. Data Architecture
 2. ETL Process
 3. Data Modelling